awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.UsageNotes.md

 + [\.NET: Setting the AWS Region and Endpoint](CodeSamples.DotNet.md#CodeSamples.DotNet.RegionAndEndpoint)

 **Note**
-For examples in other programming languages, see [Getting Started with DynamoDB SDK](GettingStarted.md)\.
+For examples in other programming languages, see [Getting Started with DynamoDB and AWS SDKs](GettingStarted.md)\.

 ## Differences Between Downloadable DynamoDB and the DynamoDB Web Service<a name="DynamoDBLocal.Differences"></a>